-Intel Virtualization Technology
+• Intel(R) Virtualization Technology

 Descriptions: If this option is enabled, a Virtual Machine Monitor (VMM) can utilize the additional hardware capabilities provided by Intel Virtualization Technology.
+This setting should be set to Disabled to prevent security risks if operating system does not support a VMM.